nus-cs2103-AY2324S1/ip/docs/README.md

 Expected outcome:

-The Chatbot will reply with a list of all the tasks that is tracked
+The Chatbot will respond with a list of all the tasks that is tracked

 ```
 Here are the tasks in your list: